A massive list of top places to see in Tenerife by car – in the South or North of the beautiful Canary Island.

 Now, mind you, if you’ve seen waterfalls on Iceland, then this puny little trickle probably won’t take your breath away.
 For me, it’s the walk through that arid landscape that’s the most fascinating part.
 It’s so beautiful you could almost think it’s a botanical garden.

 Tenerife is located in the middle of the Atlantic and so it may be not very surprising that there are quite a lot of lighthouses scattered around the coast of the island.
 But to be frank, most of them are not very scenic and noteworthy.
 They are, most or less, just modern buildings that hardly qualify to be on a list of the best photography spots in Tenerife.

 The only exception is the Punta de Teno.
 This lighthouse is quite spectacular.
-It marks the easter-most spot of Tenerife and it sits on a small volcanic outcrop.
+It marks the western-most spot of Tenerife and it sits on a small volcanic outcrop.
 The wild Atlantic is continuously trying to erode the precarious promontory with hardly a plant eking out a living in the cracks of the rock.

 The road to the point is quite difficult, to say the least.
 And in fact, you do need a special permit to get there.
 But I promise you, it’s worth it!
 Just don’t look down, lol!

 8. Parque Natural corona forestal

 Tenerife is quite a special island.
 Most of the Canary Islands are quite dry, some you could even call a desert.
 But Tenerife is different because it does see a lot of rain – or moisture, to be more precise.
 And that’s how a very unique forest of pine trees subsists in the arid climate.
 You will only see in the higher regions – so take the car and have a look!